Jeevakathir005/M1_HotelBillingManagement_Utility/6_Report/README.md

 7. Change the Graphical User Interface of the system.

 We can’t:
-1. Calculate of the salaries of the employees.
+1. Calculate of the billing of the product.
 2. Calculate the expanses on the product.